gmeghajain/my-publications/README.md

 # my-publications

+Hello there!

-my technical publications in this repo
+Please find my technical publications in this repo.

+Warmest Regards
+Megha Gowadiya